ryanhellyer/spam-destroyer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+<em><strong>Alpha:</strong> This is an alpha product.
+For the stable version, please visit <a href="https://wordpress.org/plugins/spam-destroyer/">https://wordpress.org/plugins/spam-destroyer/</a>.</em>

 Kills spam dead in it's tracks.
 Be gone evil demon spam!

 == Description ==

-Stops automated spam while remaining as unobtrusive as possible to regular commenters. <a href="https://geek.hellyer.kiwi/products/spam-destroyer/">The Spam Destroyer plugin</a> is intended to be effortless to use.
+Stops automated spam to the WordPress commenting system, while remaining as unobtrusive as possible to regular commenters. <a href="https://geek.hellyer.kiwi/products/spam-destroyer/">The Spam Destroyer plugin</a> is intended to be effortless to use.
 Simply install, and enjoy a spam free website :)

 == Installation ==